zkPHIRE: A Programmable Accelerator for ZKPs over HIgh-degRee, Expressive Gates: Background

+In recent SumCheck-based ZKP protocols \cite{spartan, orion, hyperplonk, jolt}, we typically work with multi-term compositions of multilinear polynomials, like $f_{plonk}$ in \autoref{eq:plonk}.
+In these protocols, we are given \textit{only} the constituent polynomials and their composition structure, and then must perform SumCheck over the composition.
+These SumChecks are naturally more complicated.
+In general, to run SumCheck on a $d$-degree polynomial, we require $d+1$ evaluations for $s_i(X_i)$ after each $i^{th}$ round of SumCheck.
+For example, $f_{plonk}$'s overall degree is $3$, so \textit{$4$} evaluations are needed per SumCheck round.
+These evaluations must be computed for each individual MLE before computing term-wise products and summing across terms.

-SumCheck over polynomials using Plonkish encodings (like \autoref{eq:plonk}) is more complicated because there are multiple terms with products of polynomials. \autoref{fig:SumCheck_dataflow_example} shows the dataflow for a single polynomial product term.
-For a $d$-degree polynomial, we require $d+1$ evaluations for $s_i(X_i)$ after each round of SumCheck.
-This is done by evaluating all terms at $d+1$ points.
-Each pair of entries in the MLE table are actually evaluations at $X_i = 0$ and $1$; these values are then \textit{extended} to $X_i = 2, \ldots, d$, using the same formula as MLE Update.
+\autoref{fig:SumCheck_dataflow_example} shows the dataflow for one polynomial product term.
+Each pair of entries in an MLE table actually represents the evaluations at $X_i = 0$ and $1$; these values are then \textit{extended} to $X_i = 2, \ldots, d$, using the same formula as MLE Update (hence multilinear \textit{extension}).
 Then, the extensions for all polynomials in a term are multiplied together.
-These products are summed (accumulated) down the MLE table, yielding $d+1$ values for a given term.
-When there are more than one term, this process will be repeated across terms with the $d+1$ evaluations summed across terms to form the final polynomial $s_i(X_i)$ for round $i$.
+These products are summed down the MLE table, yielding $d+1$ values for a term.
+When there is more than one term, this process will be repeated for each term, with the $d+1$ evaluations summed across terms to form the final polynomial $s_i(X_i)$ for round $i$.